How to use Work Item Query Language (WIQL) to programmatically query for test

 , you might use a WIQL query to specify the

-in terms of TFS test cases, to which TA results are to be uploaded to
+location(s), in terms of test points, to which TA results are to be uploaded to TFS.

 - Currently, in TestArchitect, the only supported type

 of WIQL query is that which is used to query for test points.